 CaixaBank's social portfolio is targeted to areas with higher levels of unemployment and lower levels of economic activity per capita(1).
-Based on an analysis using the Territorial Potential Social Impact Index(2), loans are also predominantly targeted to areas with high levels of social needs, featuring multiple and interrelated social, economic and demographic challenges, but with a degree of economic resilience which favors the creation of positive social impact because of the funding received.
-Nearly three-quarters of the loan funding was granted to self-employed individuals in areas scoring high and moderate high on the Territorial Potential Social Impact Index(3).
+Based on an analysis using the Territorial Potential Social Impact Index(2), loans are also targeted to areas with high levels of social needs, but also with a degree of economic dynamism which favors the creation of positive social impact as a result of the funding received.
+Slightly over half of the loan funding to women owned businesses was granted in areas scoring high and moderate high on the Territorial Potential Social Impact Index.